AirshipCMS/angular-1.airshipcms.io/cms-content/airship-schema.md

 _If you have a local copy of this repository, the graphics for all the elements in this demo are included in a directory outside of compartments._

-## Local Development
+## Site Settings
-Follow the Setup instructions for cloning this repository, logging in, starting a server, and viewing the site locally.
+You will need to set up a SPA Route so that your Angular Application can load on the _root_ page. (@te finish instructions and add screenshots)

 ---

-# Site Settings
-TBA.
-You will need to set up a SPA Route so that your Angular Application can load on the _root_ page.

----

-# Deployment
+# Local Development
-Finish the Angular Tutorial first to set up and build all Angular components.
-When you have completed the Angular Tutorial and the site is running locally, follow these steps to publish your project:
-- Open your terminal.
-- In the root of your project, run `airship launch`
-- Enter `y` when prompted.
-This will deploy your app to `yoursite.airshipcms.io`.
+Return to the Setup Instructions Step #3 for instructions on developing locally, setting up the Angular project, and deployment.